 Attributes are needed when PCB data is transferred from design to fabrication.
-The PCB fabricator needs more than just the image: for example, he needs to know what are the via pads to manufacture the solder mask.
+The PCB fabricator needs more than just the image.
+For example, the solder mask around via pads needs dedicated clearances to achieve the specified via protection.
+Without these attributes, the fabricator has to guess which objects represent a via; figuring this out manually is a time consuming and error-prone process.
 The attributes transfer the design intent from CAD to CAM in an unequivocal and standardized manner.
 This is sometimes rather grandly called "adding intelligence to the image".
-Without these attributes the fabricator must reverse engineer the design intent of the features in the file, which is a time-consuming and error-prone process.